max-b/mesh-playbooks/README.md

 # About

-This is a mostly ansible setup which will allow us to better manage host machines as we do PILO SDN experiments in our physical testbed.
+This is a mostly ansible setup for installing peoplesopen.net or other mesh services.

 # Install Dependencies